michaelagbiaowei/dns-server-configuration/README.md

             sudo cp /etc/bind/db.local /etc/bind/db.example.com

-    - Edit the new zone file `/etc/bind/db.example.com` and change localhost. to the FQDN of your server, leaving the additional . at the end.
+    - Edit the new zone file `/etc/bind/db.example.com` and change localhost. to the Fully qualified domain name (FQDN) of your server, leaving the additional . at the end.
 Change 127.0.0.1 to the nameserver’s IP Address and root.localhost to a valid email address, but with a . instead of the usual @ symbol, again leaving the . at the end.
 Change the comment to indicate the domain that this file is for.
 Create an A record for the base domain, example.com.
 Also, create an A record for ns.example.com, the name server in this example:

                 ;
             ; BIND data file for example.com